MathisBullinger/froebel/README.md

 <sup><sup>_[source](https://github.com/MathisBullinger/snatchblock/blob/main/src/callAll.ts#L16)_</sup></sup>

-Take a list of functions that take the same parameters and call them all with the provided arguments.
+> Take a list of functions that accept the same parameters and call them all
+> with the provided arguments.

 #### Example
 ```ts